Robotics Nanodegree Program Syllabus: Term One, in Depth

 Week Two: ROS Basics

 The Robot Operating system, or “ROS”, is an open-source framework that forms the system backbone of many robotics solutions built today.
 As a framework, it defines a software architecture where multiple “nodes” or processes communicate with each other by publishing and/or subscribing to messages.
-This becomes extremely useful as a robot system may be comprised of multiple software components, sometimes running on separate pieces of hardware.
+This becomes extremely useful as a robot system may be composed of multiple software components, sometimes running on separate pieces of hardware.
 In this series of lessons, you will become acquainted with the core components of the ROS framework, and you’ll begin writing code that’s capable of controlling a real robot!

 Exercise: Turtlesim in ROS